Do the Right Thing: Production

+Development

-Lee first got the idea for the film after watching the Alfred Hitchcock Presents episode "Shopping for Death," in which the main characters discuss their theory that hot weather increases violent tendencies.
-He was also inspired by the 1986 Howard Beach racial incident, in which an African-American man was killed; and also the shooting of Eleanor Bumpurs by police.
-Lee wrote the screenplay in two weeks.
+Writer, director, and actor Spike Lee conceived the idea for Do the Right Thing after discussing a 1986 incident at Howard Beach, Queens, with actor Robert De Niro.
+This incident involved an attack on African-American men in a predominantly Italian-American neighborhood, resulting in one victim being struck by a car and killed.
+Lee was also influenced by the Alfred Hitchcock Presents episode "Shopping for Death," in which the main characters discuss their theory that hot weather increases violent tendencies, and the killing of Eleanor Bumpurs by police.
+He wrote the screenplay in two weeks.

 The original script of Do the Right Thing ended with a stronger reconciliation between Mookie and Sal than Lee used in the film.
-In this version, Sal's comments to Mookie are similar to Da Mayor's earlier comments in the film and hint at some common ground, and perhaps Sal's understanding of why Mookie tried to destroy his restaurant.
+In this version, Sal's comments to Mookie are similar to Da Mayor's earlier comments in the film and hint at some common ground and perhaps Sal's understanding of why Mookie tried to destroy his restaurant.
 Lee has not explicitly explained why he changed the ending but his contemporaneous notes compiled in the film's companion book indicate Lisa Jones expressed Sal's reaction as "too nice" as originally written.

 Casting

-Lee campaigned for Robert De Niro to play Sal the pizzeria owner, but De Niro had to decline due to prior commitments.
-Aiello eventually played Sal and his son Rick played Gary Long, the police officer who kills Radio Raheem.
+Initially considering De Niro for the role of "Sal," Lee eventually cast Danny Aiello at De Niro's suggestion.
+Aiello's son Rick played Gary Long, the police officer who kills Radio Raheem.
 Roger Guenveur Smith, who was pestering Lee for a role in the film, created the character of Smiley, who was not in the original script.

-Four of the cast members were stand-up comedians: Martin Lawrence, Steve Park, Steve White, and Robin Harris.
+Four of the cast members were stand-up comedians: Martin Lawrence, Steve Park, Steve White and Robin Harris.
 Samuel L. Jackson was chosen for the role of Mister Señor Love Daddy.
 Jackson later revealed that he spent much of his time on set sleeping as he has no scenes outside.
-Lee originally wanted Nunn to play the role of Mister Señor Love Daddy, but later recast him as Radio Raheem.
+Lee originally wanted Bill Nunn to play the role of Mister Señor Love Daddy but later recast him as Radio Raheem.
 The acting couple Ossie Davis and Ruby Dee, who were friends of Lee's father Bill, were cast as Da Mayor and Mother Sister.
 Perez was cast as Mookie's love interest Tina after Lee saw her dancing at a Los Angeles dance club.
 Perez decided to take the part because her sister lived four blocks from the set.
 She had never been in a film before and became upset during the filming of Radio Raheem's death scene.